UBRoboticsWorkshop/WorkShops/2_actuators/README.md

 ![WhatsApp Image 2023-10-18 at 13 29 18](https://github.com/UBRoboticsWorkshop/WorkShops/assets/54585720/f22a9f6e-fd13-4c0b-ab12-9efbb5c7a08f)

 2. It'll then prompt you to search or connect to a device, there should only be one device availabe select it.
+The application should then take you to a screen like the one shown above.

 ![WhatsApp Image 2023-10-18 at 13 29 19](https://github.com/UBRoboticsWorkshop/WorkShops/assets/54585720/ee66a5d8-f01a-4ee2-a222-eab04aa69e59)
-&#8593 The application should then take you to a screen like the one shown above

 3. Press the default button located in the top left corner of the screen, this will clear up an previously set configuration

 https://github.com/UBRoboticsWorkshop/WorkShops/assets/110237339/073db8e7-e66d-4dd9-986e-72c3535ebe6d

-On the device itself connect 2 oscilloscope probes, one to channel 1 and the other to the function generator port Oscilloscope probes typically consist of an alligator clip (ground) connected to the side, a witch's hat and the main probe itself
+4. On the device itself connect 2 oscilloscope probes, one to channel 1 and the other to the function generator port Oscilloscope probes typically consist of an alligator clip (ground) connected to the side, a witch's hat and the main probe itself

 #### Next were going to generate a PWM signal